 Knowing the weather and packing accordingly is by far the most important factor to consider when packing for your vacation.

-2. Plan your daily outfits
+2. Make a travel packing list and plan your daily outfits

 Unless you are heading somewhere super hot most of your items can be worn twice (obviously except undergarments), this saves packing space too!